mbabynames search ✿

 Virginia Dawn

-Virginia ("noble and strong") and Dawn ("daybreak").
+Virginia ("maiden") and Dawn ("daybreak").
 Two distinct meanings that create a name with range.
 At 3 syllables, Virginia needs a shorter middle to stay balanced.
 Dawn does that.

 Virginia Belle